-If you pronounce the part of “ba” slightly longer than the other syllables, you refer to an old woman.
+If you pronounce the part of “ba” slightly longer than the other syllables, you mean an old woman.
 It’s a small but big difference.

-That’s why we tend to think if the accent is puts on a syllable the sound would be pronounced a bit longer than the other syllables.
+That’s why we tend to think the syllable which has the accent is pronounced a bit longer than the other syllables.

-This is a bad habit if we learn English…
+This is a bad habit if we try to learn English…

 5. We don’t learn Phonics at school

-The biggest problem would be caused by our English education in my opinion.
+The biggest problem would be caused by our English education at school in my opinion.

-How to pronounce is often written above the English words in Katakana when it comes to our English texts.
+How to pronounce is often written in Katakana letters above the English words when it comes to our English textbooks.

-They would rather confuse the learners because they express wrong pronunciations.
+These Katakana words would rather make the learners confused because they express wrong pronunciations.

-We learn a lot of wrong pronunciation in Katakana, that’s the reason why we are not able to catch English speakers pronunciation at all.
+We learn a lot of wrong pronunciations in Katakana, that’s the reason why we are not able to catch English speakers’ pronunciation at all.
 Unfortunately, it’s not a joke…

 You could have the other reasons besides what I said, but these are the 5 biggest reasons I guess.